Bâiller : trop souvent ou pas du tout

 Second experiment: "In a second experiment, applying temperature packs to the forehead also influenced the incidence of contagious yawning.
 When participants held a warm pack (46°C) or a pack at room temperature to their forehead while watching people yawn, contagious yawning occurred 41% of the time.

 When participants held a cold pack (4°C) to their forehead, contagious yawning dropped to 9%.
 These findings suggest that yawning has an adaptive/functional component that it is not merely the derivative of selection for other forms of behavior."

 The only fact of laying a cold stimulus on the forehead is enough to stimulate the awakening and inhibits the yawn.
-In the same way, a constant attention does not make receptive to the echokinesia of yawning.
+In the same way, constant attention does not make you receptive to the echokinesia of yawning.
 Inversely, heat does not have this waking up effect.
 The increase in the ambient temperature facilitates sleepiness and thus yawning.

 Room temperature is not considered.
 However, a quantitative analysis of the effects of different temperatures of the air inhaled via nose or mouth would be interesting.

 Forehead cooling is not affecting directly and only the brain.
 It is a peripheral thermal input favoring inhibition and reinforcement of oral and nasal respiration, respectively, to warm the inhaled air.
 Oral ventilation in this condition would be necessary only to comply with the oxygen demand during exercise. "

 The research of Cabanac M. and Brinnel H. as reported by G & G relate to the control of the cerebral temperature during the fever.
 There is no work (to my knowledge) indicating that the cerebral activity modifies the internal temperature of the brain in a variable way according to the level of attention.